-The boiler is a Greenstar 30i ErP condensing combi model.
+The boiler is an Alpha Evoke 33 condensing combi model.
 It provides heat to the property via the hot water radiator system.
 It also provides hot water on demand to the hot water taps.
-On the SEDBUK efficiency database, this boiler is rated as 90.5% efficient and this particular model was first manufactured 2015 - although this installed boiler is probably younger.
+On the SEDBUK efficiency database, this boiler is rated as 90% efficient and this particular model was first manufactured 2017 - although this installed boiler is probably younger.
 As a guide, modern condensing boilers are around 90% efficient.
 Condensing boilers of this type are the most efficient type available at present.